youngeunkwon0405/RL/docs/guides/sft.md

     cluster.gpus_per_node=1 \
     logger.wandb.name="sft-dev-1-gpu"
 ```

 **Reminder**: Don't forget to set your HF_HOME and WANDB_API_KEY (if needed).
-You'll need to do a `huggingface-cli login` as well for Llama models.
+Additionally, perform a `huggingface-cli login` for Llama models.

 ## Datasets

-SFT datasets in Reinforcer are encapsulated using classes.
+SFT datasets in NeMo RL are encapsulated using classes.
 Each SFT data class is expected to have the following attributes:
   1. `formatted_ds`: The dictionary of formatted datasets.
 This dictionary should contain `train` and `validation` splits, and each split should conform to the format described below.
   2. `task_spec`: The `TaskDataSpec` for this dataset.
 This should specify the name you choose for this dataset as well as the `custom_template` for this dataset.
 More on custom templates below.

-SFT datasets are expected to follow the HuggingFace chat format.
+SFT datasets are expected to follow the Hugging Face chat format.
 Refer to the [chat dataset document](../design_docs/chat_datasets.md) for details.
 If your data is not in the correct format, simply write a preprocessing script to convert the data into this format. [data/hf_datasets/squad.py](../../nemo_reinforcer/data/hf_datasets/squad.py) has an example:

 ```python
 def format_squad(data):